 The medication to be administered by designated school personnel must be sent directly from the pharmacy or physician's office or brought to school by the student's parent/guardian.
-The school must receive a Medication Permission Form signed by the student's physician and parent/guardian.
+The school must receive a Medication Permission Form signed by the student's physician and parent/guardian (this includes both prescription and OTC drugs).